trevorcampbell/shortex/README.md

   consistent behaviour of a star outside of theorem-like environments); so `\bfig...\efig` becomes `\bfigs...\efigs`.

-### Shorthands for common tasks
+### Shorthands for common editing tasks

 There are certain tasks that are commonly performed across a wide range of documents for which users tend to define their own special one-off commands.
-A perfect example of this is a set of commands to add comments/highlights/margin notes to documents.
+Examples of this are a command to shrink whitespace in math mode, as well as a set of commands to add comments/highlights/margin notes to documents.
 ShorTeX should include shorthand macros to automate these common tasks with a simple syntax.

 ### Math macros that "fill in the gaps"

-ShorTeX should include macros to implement commonly used math symbols/operations that are missing from LaTeX with usual math packages.
+ShorTeX should include macros to implement commonly used math symbols/operations that are clearly missing from LaTeX with usual math packages.
 The syntax should be as unsurprising as possible and follow the patterns existing in LaTeX with usual math packages.
 For example, there are `\max` and `\min` macros in LaTeX for maximization and minimization, but no macros for argmax,